Citation, DOI, disclosures and article data

 The nerve continues anteriorly passing from lateral to medial under the submandibular duct and then enters the lateral margin of the mid tongue to supply sensation to the anterior two-thirds of the tongue.

-The lingual nerve receives secretomotor parasympathetic fibers (which derive from the submandibular ganglion) from the chorda tympani and sympathetic fibers from the facial artery which supply the submandibular glands, sublingual glands and minor salivary glands of the floor of the mouth and the mandibular lingual gingiva.
+The lingual nerve receives secretomotor parasympathetic fibers (which derive from the submandibular ganglion) from the chorda tympani and sympathetic fibers (derived from the superior cervical ganglion) which travel as a plexus on the facial artery and supply the submandibular glands, sublingual glands and minor salivary glands of the floor of the mouth and the mandibular lingual gingiva.

 The lingual nerve also carries special visceral sensory fibers to the chorda tympani for taste from the anterior 2/3 of the tongue which synapse at the geniculate ganglion of the facial nerve.